LeChat76/Projet2OC/README.md

 ```
 ## Features
 - Select only one category or all
-- All data extracted to CSVs's folder
+- All data extracted to data\CSVs's folder
-- All book cover downloaded on each folder category and named by the name of the book (easy way to find the good one)
+- All book cover downloaded on each subfolder data\[category] and named by the name of the book (easy way to find the good one)
 - timestamp of the extracted CSV in the file name (in that way by relaunching the script all olds
 extractions are keeped in the folder)